balancy/slack_bot/README.md

 ## Usage

-You should generate link for the bot app and share it.
-Slack user whoo opens the link and grants permission for the bot, add it to his workspace.
-You can communicate with the bot with tagging it or via /call_panda command.
+You should generate the link for the bot app and share it.
+Slack user who opens the link and grants permission for the bot, add it to his/her workspace.
+You can communicate with the bot by tagging it or via /call_panda command.